 What then is some of the information that is relevant for everyone regarding the God question?
 We want to know if there is a God, what God is like, what our relationship is to God, and what is God's relationship to the universe as we find it.
 Did God create the universe?
 Did God create us?
 What is the history of the universe?

-The questions about God will take some working out, but there are a number of things we can accept concerning the universe with a high degree of assurance.
+The questions about God will take some working out, but there are a number of widely agreed upon claims from science that we should consider concerning the history of the universe.
 The disciplines of physics, astronomy, cosmology, anthropology, biology, chemistry, geology, and history have converged on this short summary of what we will call the history of everything.
-A staggering and unsurpassed amount of work, critical reasoning, skeptical scrutiny, vetting, and aggressive efforts at disconfirmation have gone into justifying this account of the history of everything.
-That is, this story is the result of the greatest minds in human history, working together, using our best methods for investigating the world.
-These are some of the things we know better than we have known anything in history.
-Discussions about God need to start with this evidence sharing as their starting point.
+A large amount of work, critical reasoning, skeptical scrutiny, vetting, and aggressive efforts at disconfirmation have gone into justifying this account of the history of everything.
+That is, this story is the result of the best minds in science, working together, using our best empirical methods for investigating the world.
+These claims have achieved a very high level of broad, peer-reviewed consensus in the scientific community.
+Discussions about God need to consider these claims (and the evidence that supports them) if they are to be informed, thoughtful, and responsible.

 A History of the Universe

-Here’s a summary of what we know about the universe, the Earth, life, humanity, and evolution.
+Here’s a summary of the scientific consensus concerning the universe, the Earth, life, humanity, and evolution.

 Approximately 13.7 billion years ago, the universe went from a singularity state of infinite curvature and energy to a rapidly expanding chaotic state, the Big Bang.
 During the first pico and nano seconds of this period of rapid expansion, the types and behavior of particles that existed rapidly change as the energy levels dropped through a process of symmetry breaking.
 The universe was now dominated by four fundamental forces: gravity, strong nuclear, weak nuclear, electromagnetic.
 At the outset of the Big Bang, during the Grand Unification phase, it is thought that there was only one fundamental force.